lixingcong/qt-ts-translator/README.md

 ## Qt Linguist

-Some out-of-date version of Linguist could not show the correct order of `tr(xx)`, you may need [Community linguist](https://github.com/thurask/Qt-Linguist).
+Some out-of-date version of Linguist could not show the correct order of `tr(xx)`, you may try [Community linguist](https://github.com/thurask/Qt-Linguist).